 Social Services — 218-878-7074

-A full spectrum of rehabilitation services are available at Sunnyside Health Care Center, including on-site occupational, physical, and speech-language pathology.
-Residents are monitored by interdisciplinary team members to ensure that every resident receives appropriate and beneficial treatment.
+A full spectrum of rehabilitation services are available at Sunnyside Health Care Center, including onsite occupational and physical therapy, as well as speech-language pathology.
+Residents are monitored by interdisciplinary team members to ensure they receive appropriate, individualized, beneficial treatment.